FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text">We will cover DPI / TLS stripping later.
 There are network setups which can prohibit <code>HTTP CONNECT</code>.
 In such cases tunneling has to run deeper with projects like <a target="_blank" href="https://github.com/erebe/wstunnel">wstunnel</a>, but we won't be covering that here.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>

 If you take a look at the traffic, you *still* see the connection being clocked as SSH.
-The intermediate proxy talks to the target `example.com:22` server and thus can see the unencrypted SSH setup.
+The intermediate proxy talks to the destination server `example.com:22` and thus can see the unencrypted SSH setup.
 If the corporate proxy performs packet sniffing, it will have no issues blocking this.
 Let's fix that.

 <blockquote class="reaction"><div class="reaction_text">So far, our tunneling method <strong>doesn't hide anything</strong>, but I've seen this setup work more often than not, even in environments where outgoing SSH was supposedly blocked.</div><img class="kiwi" src="/assets/kiwis/think.svg"></blockquote>